Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/LoadRunner.md

     -   \[ProgramFiles\] -- Translated to the Program Files directory.
 For 64-bit machines, it's the 64-bit directory.
     -   \[ProgramFilesX86\] -- Translated to the 32-bit Program Files     directory.

--   **Document Type** -- If using Spira you can choose which document type the automated scenario will be categorized under.
+-   **Document Type**: If using Spira you can choose which document type the automated scenario will be categorized under.
--   **Document Folder** -- If using Spira you can choose which document folder the automated scenario will be stored in.
+-   **Document Folder**: If using Spira you can choose which document folder the automated scenario will be stored in.
--   **Version** -- The version of the scenario (1.0 is used if no value specified)
+-   **Version**: The version of the scenario (1.0 is used if no value specified)
--   **Test Script** -- *Not used.*
+-   **Test Script**: *Not used.*

 Once you are happy with the values, click \[Save\] to update the test case.
 Now you are ready to schedule the automated test case for execution.